livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - pnpm -F scripts test:migration

 ## PREP TODO
-- search for ExpandedEntry
-- run tests and get PR passing
+- run db tests, pnpm check, and get PR passing
 - continue running data in batches from 148K+
 - Use `pnpm mixed` to run Firebase prod and Supabase local and preview everything
 - Using mixed look through local orthographies - especially in the table view